Advice for High School Seniors: Keep your head up! 5 tips for the Class of 2021 during COVID-19

 Exercise.
 Consider the life you want for yourself.
 If you want to stay in shape for the day when you can rejoin team sports, then craft a weight and cardio routine.
 (Find them online or email your future or former coach or phys ed teacher for advice.)
 If you want to soothe your mind and body, consider yoga.
 North Central College offers free access to at-home exercises, workouts and health and fitness tips – even if you’re not connected with the college.
 (Follow Cardinal Fit on Instagram @ncc cardinalfit.)

-Get plenty of sleep.
+As a young person, it is important to get plenty of sleep.
 Aim for eight hours per night.
 Try to go to bed and wake up at roughly the same time each day; that can make both falling asleep and waking up easier.
-Consider creating an evening routine that you’ll look forward to – maybe close out your day with a few minutes of Animal Crossing, a couple chapters of a favorite book, or a goodnight call with a close friend.
+Consider creating an evening routine that you’ll look forward to – maybe close out your day with a few minutes of Animal Crossing, a couple of chapters of a favorite book, or a goodnight call with a close friend.

 #5) Give yourself a break.